 Typically, clients look to their travel management company (TMC) to leverage preferred partnerships to drive savings.

-Through strong relationships with airline, hotel, and car suppliers, TMCs can deliver savings for an organisation through their negotiated rates.
-In addition to flat discounts, suppliers typically provide TMCs with a range of programmes like waivers/favors and fare matching that helps clients save even more.
+Through strong relationships with airline, hotel, and car suppliers, TMCs can deliver savings for an organization through their negotiated rates.
+In addition to flat discounts, suppliers typically provide TMCs with a range of programs like waivers/favors and fare matching that helps clients save even more.

 When leakage is minimal, there is better visibility on cost control.

 Demand management as a cost saving measure

 While traditional measures are still relevant and valuable in helping save your company money, organizations across the world are continuing to feel the challenges brought on by COVID-19, and therefore are looking towards demand management as an additional cost saving measure.

 In business travel, demand management refers to the costs savings delivered when the volume of air travel, hotel and car hire being booked is re-evaluated and adjusted by the organization to save money.
 Simply put, the less trips booked, the more money a company will save.